Samfundet/Samfundet4/docs/work-methodology.md

 # Work methodology

-1. Always create issue first, preferably in English.
-2. Assign developer on issue.
-3. Create branch from issue (choose source).
+1. Create an issue describing the task.
+    - If you can solve the task quickly, don't spend time creating an issue, just solve it!
+    - Assign the issue to someone
+    - Add relevant labels
+2. Create a branch for the task.
-   - Desired branch name is on the format `<issuenumber>-<issuetitle>`.
+    - Desired branch name is in the format `<your name>/<title>`
-   - Example: `1-init-project`.
+    - Example: `bob/fix-button-bug`
-4. Assign developer on branch.
+    - Branch names should always be lowercase
-5. Write code, commit, push.
+3. Write code, commit, push.
-6. Create PR (Pull Request) to intended source branch.
-7. Request review.
+    - Remember to write good commit messages, even if they'll be squashed when merging, it helps reviewers :~)
+4. Create a Pull Request (PR)
+5. Request review from others.
+   - Tip: Post a link to the PR and tag specific people you want to review it in the #review channel on Slack
+   - You should also review your own PRs with a critical eye
+     - Is my PR too big?
+Should I split it up into multiple smaller PRs?
+     - Does the PR include many unnecessary changes, such as blank line changes?
-8. Never resolve threads startet by others.
-Write e.g.:
+6. Never resolve threads started by others.
+Instead, write:
-   - `Done`
+    - "Done"
-   - Reasons for disagreement.
+    - Reasons for disagreement
-   - Reasons for not fixing it.
+    - Reasons for not fixing it (typical case: out of scope for this PR)
-   - Describe how you solved the issue in an alternative way.
+    - Describe how you solved the issue in an alternative way
-9. Owner of thread hits `Resolve` when they are satisfied.
+7. Owners of any threads hit `Resolve` once they are satisfied.
-10. Update and/or fix conflicts branch with source.
+8. Update and/or resolve any conflicts with the master branch.
-11. Owner of the PR merges it.
+9. Owner of the PR merges it.